icebear8/arctic/denonRemoteControl/README.md

 * `GET <host>/connection`: Gets the TCP connection state of the 'Denon service' to the receiver.
 * `PUT <host>/connection/<command>`: Requests to change the connection state of 'Denon service' to the receiver.
 Accepted values: `connect`, `disconnect`

+## Web Demo
+For demonstration purpose there is a simple website which accesses the Denon service REST API.
+Call `index.html` to use and test basic commands.
+The recommendation is to build a separate website and only use the REST API of the Denon service.